Romans-I-XVI/Roku-gameEngine/README.md

 ##### playSound(sound_name as String, [volume as Integer]) as Boolean
 Plays the sound associated with the name provided, sound must have already been loaded using loadSound().
 Returns true if the sound was triggered.

+###### ---Async Methods---
+##### newAsyncUrlTransfer() as Object
+Returns a roUrlTransfer object that can be used to asynchronously request data from a server.
+The response message is then passed to the gameObject onUrlEvent method.
+The roUrlTransfer object _must be used only once_ as it will be automatically destroyed upon recieving a response.
+A new roUrlTransfer object should be retrieved for each independent transfer request.

 gameObject
 ------